Search

 Radiators and hot water baseboards in many houses and buildings today could soon be heated by efficient, electrified equipment.
 Home weatherization will help ensure the systems provide sufficient heat.

 Nearly five million U.S. single-family homes are kept warm with hot water or steam from a boiler, distributed to radiators or baseboard units in each room.
-Until recently, the primary way to move toward decarbonizing these homes was to install multiple ductless mini-split heat pump units (or a ducted system) to provide warm air to each room.
+Until recently, the primary way to move toward electrifying these homes was to install multiple ductless mini-split heat pump units (or a ducted system) to provide warm air to each room.

 For many of these homes, a new option may prove most cost-effective.
 Owners could install a heat pump that takes heat out of the outdoor air and concentrates it to produce hot water, which can then be sent through the existing radiators or baseboards.
 These air-to-water heat pumps—known as hydronic heat pumps—are widespread in Europe but uncommon in the United States.
 Now, new models are emerging, and the Department of Energy is giving the technology a vote of confidence by supporting new domestic production lines.